Casey-Johnson51/Casey-Johnson51/README.md

 ## About Me

-Football coach and athletic performance coach with a background in education and performance data analysis, transitioning into data analytics.
+Football coach and athletic performance coach with a background in education, performance analysis, and data-driven decision making, transitioning into data analytics.

 Completed the Google Data Analytics Professional Certificate and developed skills in SQL, Python, Tableau, dashboard design, and data visualization.